-We want your child to experience our after school programs so your family can decide if it is the best fit for them.
+We want your child to experience our after-school programs so your family can decide if it is the best fit for them.
 We schedule Trial Days on a space-available basis.
-If you then sign up for a class, Kala will prorate the total tuition for the time remaining in our school year.
+If you sign up for a class, Kala will prorate the total tuition for the remaining time in our school year.

-*Please read the class description for the Tuesday/Thursday and Wednesday classes on our website.
-No classes April 4- April 7 (Spring Break-BUSD Calendar).
+*Please read the class description for the Tuesday/Thursday classes on our website.
+No classes from November 20-24.

-PLEASE NOTE: Tuition fees are a flat rate regardless of participant arrival/departure.
-Visit Learn More- Program Info for more program details, including class schedule, transportation, safety guidelines/COVID-19 protocols, expectations, enrollment info, school breaks, tuition assistance, and payment and cancellation policy.
+PLEASE NOTE: The tuition fee is a flat rate regardless of participant arrival/departure.
+Visit Learn More- Program Infofor more program details, including class schedule, transportation, health and safety guidelines, expectations, enrollment info, school breaks, tuition assistance, and payment and cancellation policy.
 Once we reach capacity, we will not be able to offer Trial Days for any after school program.
 Please check back later.
 Any questions, please email firstname.lastname@example.org

 10% multi-session / sibling discount.
 Payment plan options and tuition assistance are available.